iluwatar/java-design-patterns/abstract-document/README.md

 Real world example

 >  Consider a car that consists of multiple parts.
-However we don't know if the specific car really has all the parts, or just some of them.
+However, we don't know if the specific car really has all the parts, or just some of them.
 Our cars are dynamic and extremely flexible.

 In plain words